greenbone/docs/src/architecture.rst

 ---------------

-The main scanner `OpenVAS Scanner`_ is a full-featured scan engine that executes vulnerability tests (VTs) against target systems.
+The main scanner `OpenVAS Scanner`_ is a full-featured scan engine that executes :term:`Vulnerability Tests (VTs) <VT>` against target systems.
 For this, it uses the daily updated and comprehensive feeds: the full-featured, extensive, commercial :term:`Greenbone Enterprise Feed <Greenbone Enterprise Feed>` or the free available :term:`Greenbone Community Feed <Greenbone Community Feed>`.